Elburn passes village ordinance to address migrants arriving on buses

 The task before the board was to pass an ordinance to deal with the potential for future busloads of immigrants to the village from the southern border, like the one that showed up at the Elburn Metra train station on Dec.
 20.

-But before the board took up the ordinance, the people present wanted to have their say.
+But before the board took up the ordinance, the people present were permitted to speak.
 Bill Suhayva, self-described immigrant from Austria many years ago, said that the White House is to blame for the situation that exists today, that it is “out of control,” and “we are all pawns” in this.

 “We don’t know who these people are,” he said.